jessexu20/DireWolf/README.md

 #Special MileStone for DevOps

+##Continuous Integration Pipeline
 In the special milestone, we integrate a code review component by using ReviewBoard in the pipeline.
 The overview is shown as below:
 <img src="pics/overall.png"/>

-##Continuous Integration Pipeline
-The pipeline is composed of XX parts:
+The pipeline is composed of 4 parts:
 * A developer makes changes to a develop branch
 * The changes is built and tested in Jenkins
 * If the change passes the test, it will be pushed into the production branch; otherwise, it is declined